TobiasKozel/tklb/external/hiir/readme.txt

 Ref: https://gcc.gnu.org/bugzilla/show_bug.cgi?id=54412

     – AVX-512 may produce assembler errors.
 Use the following as a workaround:
 “-fno-asynchronous-unwind-tables -fno-exception”.
+This issue should be fixed on the most recent compiler versions.
 Ref: https://gcc.gnu.org/bugzilla/show_bug.cgi?id=65782

 The included test bench checks roughly the accuracy of the filters.
 It also tests the speed of every available function.
-Therefore, implementing new instruction set should be facilitated.
+Therefore, implementing a new instruction set should be facilitated.

 If you want to compile and run the test bench, please first edit the test/conf.h file, in order to select the instruction sets available for your CPU using #define/#undef.
-There is now an automatic detection, but you can manually disable sets you can’t or don’t want to test.
+There is now an automatic detection, but the the whole program compiled with all the available instruction sets could not even start on a platform which doesn’t support them all.
+With the marcros you can manually disable sets you can’t or don’t want to test.

 In the same file, you have also testing options.
-You can save on the disk all the samples generated during tests in order to check them in a sample editor.
+You can save on the disk all the samples generated during tests in order to check them in an audio editor.
 However the files may take a lot of space on the disk, so it is recommended to disable this option if it is not required.
-The “long tests” options are intended to provide extensive checks on various filter sizes (it takes longer to compile, but is safer if you want to change anything in the lib).
+The “long tests” options are intended to provide extensive checks on various filter sizes.
+It takes longer to compile, but is safer if you want to change anything in the lib.